Northumbria World War One Commemoration Project

-A community heritage project based on the wartime experiences of the North Tyneside communities.
+A community heritage project based on wartime experiences of the North Tyneside and wider North East communities.

-Over the next four years there will be an enormous public focus on the centenary period of the First World War, 4th August, 2014 until 11th November, 2018 (the 100th anniversary of the signing of the Armistice with Germany).
-The nation will be reminded over these four years, by a series of important anniversary dates of key events, of the sacrifice of the nation, which brought personal loss to almost every family in the land.
+From early in the previous decade there has been an enormous public focus on the centenary period of the First World War – 4th August, 2014 until 11th November, 2018 (the 100th anniversary of the signing of the Armistice with Germany).
+The country has been reminded over this period, by a series of important anniversary dates of key events, of the sacrifice of the nation, which brought personal loss to almost every family in the land.

 The former Borough of Tynemouth marked that loss with a Roll of Honour published in 1923 containing very brief details of some 1,850 local residents known to have lost their lives due to causes associated with the war and their service.
-The project has over the past four years (2010 to 2014) been preparing detailed biographies of those men, with the aim of reminding the population today of that loss and also to explore the social and economic consequences for the town and its inhabitants.
-A current database of more than 1850 personal biographies can now be viewed.
+The project over the four years 2010 to 2014 researched detailed biographies of those men, with the aim of reminding the population today of that loss and also to explore the social and economic consequences for the town and its inhabitants.

 In January 2015 the Tynemouth project was expanded to encompass all of the communities of the current Borough of North Tyneside.